simple-login/app/CONTRIBUTING.md

 ## Install dependencies

 The project requires:
-- Python 3.10 and rye to manage dependencies
+- Python 3.10 and uv to manage dependencies
 - Node v10 for front-end.
 - Postgres 13+